SABR Convention History

 - Photo gallery: View a collection of photos from SABR 39 (courtesy of Rick Schabowski)

 - SABR’s first trip to the Peach State saw 435 members and guests at the convention.
-Longtime Braves general manager John Schuerholz was the keynote speaker at the awards banquet (click here to watch the video), where recently fired Marlins manager Fredi Gonzalez was spotted taking in the festivities — and, later, joining SABR himself.
+Longtime Braves general manager John Schuerholz was the keynote speaker at the awards banquet, where recently fired Marlins manager Fredi Gonzalez was spotted taking in the festivities — and, later, joining SABR himself.
 Gonzalez was named to succeed Bobby Cox as Braves manager soon afterward.
 A standing-room-only crowd showed up to hear Cox, Mark Lemke, Ron Gant, Phil Niekro and emcee Pete Van Wieren discuss the Braves’ rise from “worst to first” in the 1980s and ’90s.
 A panel on Shoeless Joe Jackson and new developments in the Black Sox Scandal, moderated by Jacob Pomrenke, included Furman Bisher, David Fleitz, Mike Nola, Paul Duffy and Dan Voelker.
 Alan Nathan led a panel on new technologies in baseball with Dave Allen, Josh Kalk, Greg Moore and Rob Ristagno.
 Side trips were taken by members to the Ty Cobb Museum in Royston, Georgia; the Shoeless Joe Jackson Museum in Greenville, South Carolina; and Rickwood Field in Birmingham, Alabama.
 The Braves game was highlighted by Tom Glavine’s number retirement ceremony (right) despite a two-hour rain delay before the start.

 - Related audio: Listen to John Schuerholz’s keynote speech at SABR 40